 We do not use ketamine therapy as an isolated treatment method – only in combination with psychotherapy.
 Currently, we are developing our own method – transpersonal ketamine-assisted psychotherapy.

 The service is provided in English.
 Dr. Matrenitsky is a private health provider licensed by Ministry of Health of Ukraine, as well as by State Drug Administration to use ketamine in clinical practice.
-We are the one and only legal provider of ketamine therapy in Ukraine.
+We are the one and only legal provider of ketamine therapy in Ukraine and Eastern Europe (ex-USSR).

 The Center is situated in the Institute of Gerontology of Academy of Medical Science of Ukraine.